s-arslaan/Admission-Management-System/README.md

 # Admission-Management-System
-An simple Admission management system code based on C
+A simple Admission management system code based on C Entire code is based on the concept of structures in C It uses string functions for validations
+A perfect example of a Programmer's first project.